Package 'gradeR'

 suppress_warnings

-If FALSE, warnings are fatal; if set to TRUE, then warnings will not prematurely terminate running of student submission scripts.
+If FALSE, warnings are fatal; if set to TRUE, warnings will not prematurely terminate running of student submission scripts.

 This function finds unreadable files.